A Brief Introduction to Calculus: Part 2.1 - Definite and Indefinite Integrals

 There are two types of integrals:

-where is some constant
+where C is some constant

 As said earlier, integration is the reverse process of differentiation, so sometimes it will attempt to construct the function that's being differentiated.